talosdigital/u-css/src/003-box-sizing/README.md

 2. Good Practices.
 3. Use HTML5.
 4. Structure Naming Convention.
+5. Responsive skills are not required.
-5. Use correct Cascade code.
+6. Use correct Cascade code.
 7. Use correct Inheritance.
+8. Goal: The practice should look as be required.

  [1]: https://css-tricks.com/the-css-box-model/
  [2]: https://css-tricks.com/almanac/properties/b/box-sizing/